Iskelmaikel/acnh-turnip-scout/README.md

 # Animal Crossing Turnip Price Scout

-Turnip Price Scout (TPS) is a Python application that scouts turnip prices by crawling the [/r/turnipexchange](https://www.reddit.com/r/acturnips/) subreddit.
+Turnip Price Scout (TPS) is a Python application that scouts turnip prices by crawling your favorite subreddits.
+By default the application scouts the [/r/acturnips](https://www.reddit.com/r/acturnips/) subreddit.

 It scouts the subreddit at given intervals and keeps track of turnip prices.
 When new offers are found, it will send messages to the configured Telegram account.